SWijnands01/PCN/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the PCN user manual!
 ===================================

+**PCN** (/lu'make/) (Ponseti Clubfoot Navigator) is a clinical decision support platform for Ponseti clubfoot treatment.
+On this site you can find information about PCN.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.